 Although your medical record is the physical property of The Mayfield Clinic, the information belongs to you.
-You have the right to:

 A Paper Copy of This Notice.
 You have the right to receive a paper copy of this notice upon request.
 You may obtain a copy by asking our registrar at your next visit or by calling and asking us to mail you a copy.

 Request Amendment.
-You have the right to request that we amend your medical information that you believe is inaccurate or incomplete.
-Your must make your request in writing.
+You have the right to request that we amend your health information that you believe is inaccurate or incomplete.
+You must make your request in writing.
 Please see the registrar or call us for the appropriate form.
 We will respond within 60 days of receipt of your request.
 We are not obligated to make all requested amendments, but we will give each request careful consideration.